deeffest/Youtube-Music-Desktop-Player/README.md

 Experience your music like never before with the **YouTube Music Desktop Player**!
 This application brings the power of YouTube Music to your desktop, designed with a sleek **Fluent UI** and packed with features to elevate your listening experience!

 ## 🎨 Features
-1. **Download Tracks & Playlists**: Easily download individual tracks or entire playlists in any format using **yt-dlp**.
+1. **Download Tracks & Playlists**: Easily download individual tracks or entire playlists in any format using **pytube**.
 Enjoy your favorite music offline without any hassle! 🎧

 2. **Minimalistic Mini Player**: For those who love simplicity, our compact mini player allows you to control playback effortlessly, without cluttering your workspace. ✨